tkima/nocturne-ui/README.md

 The deploy script replaces the UI at `/etc/nocturne/ui/` while preserving your auth tokens and settings.

+**Note:** No configuration needed!
+The app uses Spotify's Device Authorization flow by default - just scan the QR code to log in.
+See [Spotify Auth Relay](#spotify-auth-relay-optional) if you want to use your own Client ID.

 ## What is this?

 This is a complete rewrite of the original React-based Nocturne UI in **Vue 3** with: